Aiming for zero accidents

 Since 2015, EDF Group has been a member of the United Nations Global Compact, which sets out ten principles relating to human rights, labor, the environment and anti-corruption.
 This charter reflects the three values of the Group to which we belong: respect, solidarity and responsibility.

-A code of conduct and a whistleblowing system have been published by Dalkia to complete the system.
+A code of conduct and a whistleblowing system was set up to complete the system.

 Less fuel poverty